 - A bit heavy for some, weighing 126 pounds.

 - Some users have struggled with assembly…but there are plenty of YouTube videos to follow!

 If durability, movability, and grilling ability are important qualities for your next natural gas barbecue — and of course they should be — then this Napoleon grill should be one to consider.

-If you have a big backyard and need a simple, but large grill that can feed a large number of hungry friends at once, this might be your go-to model.
+If you have a big backyard and need a simple, but large grill that can feed many hungry friends at once, this Weber Genesis natural gas grill might be your go-to model.